Image by Roger de la Harpe Getty Images

-After London's Kew Gardens the SSR Gardens is one of the world's best botanical gardens.
-It's also one of the most popular tourist attractions in Mauritius and easily reached from almost anywhere on the island.
-Labelling of the plants is a work in progress and we strongly recommend that you hire one of the knowledgeable guides who wait just inside the entrance; golf-buggy tours are available upon request for those with limited mobility.
+After London's Kew Gardens, the SSR Gardens is one of the world's best botanical gardens.
+It's among the most popular tourist attractions in Mauritius and easily reached from almost anywhere on the island.
+Labelling of the plants is a work in progress, and you can hire one of the knowledgeable guides who wait just inside or use the maps for a self-guided tour.
+Golf-buggy tours (adult Rs 250, child Rs 100) are available on request for those with limited mobility.

 The centrepiece of the gardens is a pond filled with giant Victoria amazonica water lilies, native to South America.
 Young leaves emerge as wrinkled balls and unfold into the classic tea-tray shape up to 2m across in a matter of hours.
 The flowers in the centre of the huge leaves open white one day and close red the next.
 The lilies are at their biggest and best in the warm summer months, notably January.